 IN-PERSON – Bring the filled out Initial Intake Questionnaire and immigration documents with you on the day of your consultation.

-PHONE – Mail or Fax to our office:
+PHONE – Mail, scan, or fax to our office:

 219 North Brand Blvd.

 108 Valero St., Salcedo Village, 1227 Makati City

 The charge for the consultation within the US. (whether In-person or Phone Consultation) is $300.
 Outside of US is $320.

 The consultation fee may be paid via cash, credit card, money order, or check.
 We only accept Cashier’s or Manager’s Checks.
 NO PERSONAL CHECKS ACCEPTED.

 (For any type of consultation, even in person)

 NOTE: In the Philippines, we only offer Phone Consultation.

 Your relative/s in the U.S. can pay on your behalf.
 Advise them to contact our office in L.A. to pay the consultation fee.